cu-swe4s-fall-2023/assignment-2-python-refresher-davidgreenblott/README.md

 - Ensure you are running unit tests from the `tests/unit` directory
 -  Ensure you are running functional tests from the `tests/func` directory -use the `test_print_fires.sh` script to run these

+# Continuous Integration
+- Github workflows will run unit and functional tests upon push/pulls to a remote repo